Gmail Updates & Release Notes

 Getting started

-• End users: This feature will be on by default for eligible users.
-Visit the Help Center to learn more about scheduling events in Gmail.
+- End users: This feature will be on by default for users who have Chat enabled in Gmail, available on desktop at launch and on mobile soon (currently available in limited testing on mobile for selected users).
+Visit the Help Center to learn more about how to share in Chat from Gmail.

 Rollout pace